Mary Emily Bates Coues: Career

 Coues became an accomplished musician, an art critic, a linguist and a society woman.
 In Dresden, on March 28, 1866, she married Joseph William Bates, of Portsmouth, a leading merchant of Philadelphia, Pennsylvania.
 She had no children.
 Her twenty years of married life were divided between her homes in Yorkshire, England, and in Philadelphia.
 She was wealthy and could indulge her tastes for music and art.
 Her Philadelphia mansion was noted for the elegance and lavishness of its hospitality, its wonderful dinners and one of the finest private collections of paintings in the U.S. Mr. Bates died in Philadelphia, March 27, 1886.

 Through the influence of Dr. Elliott Coues, of Washington, D.C., Mrs. Bates joined the American Board of Control in 1886.
 That year, he also divorced his second wife.
 On October 25, 1887, at the Hotel Vendome, in Boston, Massachusetts, Mrs. Bates and Dr. Coues married.
 Thereafter, she resided with her husband in their home on N street in that city.
 She was in sympathy with Dr. Coues' published views on the religious and social questions of the day, and her inspiration of one of his books is recognized in its dedication to his wife.

 In 1890, when the Woman's National Liberal Union was established, Coues was elected secretary, the other three officers being Matilda Joslyn Gage, president; Josephine Cables Aldrich, vice-president; and William F. Aldrich, treasurer.
 Coues was a prominent member of various other organizations for the promotion of enlightened and progressive thought among women, including Woman's Press Club of New York City (corresponding member), Pro Re Nata club, and the Humane Society.

 Her attitude was that of the extreme wing of radical reform.
 Though at heart a deeply religious woman, Coues did not find church communion necessary to her own spiritual aspirations.
 Among her dominant traits were a strong, intuitive sense of justice, a quick sympathy for all who suffered wrongs and a never-failing indignation at all forms of conventional hypocrisy, intellectual repression and spiritual tyranny.
 Many were the recipients of her secret charities.

 Death

 Mary Emily Bates Coues died in Washington, D.C., February 16, 1906.
 Interment was at Arlington Cemetery.
+Effects from her estate were put up for auction by C.G.
+Sloan & Co., Washington, D.C. in May 1906.